Palm Springs is a little Crayola-colored oasis in the desert that allows you to time-warp back to 1960, when the area was at its peak of popularity.

-You’ll feel like your dining in Mad Men as you take in the emerald green and jet black, the geometric decor of Mr. Lyon.
+You’ll feel like your dining in Mad Men as you take in the emerald green and jet black, the geometric decor of Mr. Lyons Steakhouse.
 This place looks like a true relic of the past; you expect to see cigar-smoking men in power suits chatting business over t-bone lunches.

 You can eat in the sun-filled salon or swanky lounge, or just hit the bar for a dirty martini.
 Design-lovers will drool over the original chairs, refurbished from the 1940s when the restaurant was a Lyon’s English Grille.

 From the moment your toes touch the charming doormat welcoming you to The Holiday House, you know you’re in for a visual treat.
 Originally opened in 1951, it has been re-imagined with mid-century meets whimsy decor. and a focus on a communal atmosphere.

 Inside is a world of blues, prints, and patterns that will have you swooning from the cozy lobby to the alfresco bar, to the stripped couches and loungers by the pool.
 This is a time wrap updated with modern touches: think Jeff Koons and Roy Liechtenstein.